brandur/sorg/content/fragments/airpods.md

 Despite that, they're still great and a pleasure to use every time I take them out.
-Apple: fewer Touch Bars and dongles please, and more of this.
+Apple: fewer Touch Bars and dongles please; more of this.